redhat-developer-adoption-emea/cloud-native-guides/dotnet-core-complex-pipeline.md

 This lab is a spin-off of s set of labs regarding CI/CD, you can find the original version [here](https://github.com/openshift-labs/devops-guides).

-Here we're going to use a custom Jenkins slave to build NodeJS + Angular 6 application running a pipeline which will run karma tests on a custom image where we have installed Chrome and NG.
+Here we're going to use a custom Jenkins slave to build NodeJS + Angular 6 application running a pipeline which will run dotnet-core tests on a custom image where we have installed Chrome and NG.

 #### Building a complex pipe-line leveraging our custom Jenkins slave